-- 9.9 Class and subject teachers, supported by the SENDCo and school line management system, will make regular assessments of the progress for all learners and identify appropriate actions, particularly those making less than expected progress, given their age and prior attainment. - 9.10 Academies will inform parents and carers when they are making special provision for their child and shall then work in partnership with them to establish support needed and specialist input, to secure best outcomes, taking full account of their views and wishes.
-For all children and young people on 'SEND Support,' academies will make arrangements for an appropriate member of staff, with input from the SENDCo as appropriate, to meet with the parents or carers at least three times a year to review progress and support. - 9.11 Academies will ensure that a graduated approach using the 'Assess, Plan, Do, Review' cycle (as set out in paragraphs 6.44-6.56 of the SEND Code of Practice, see Appendix 1) is in place for all young people on 'SEND Support.'
-Where a young person has an EHCP and need / diagnosis has changed, they will also have provisions made within the graduated approach. - 9.12 After consultation with the parent or carer and the child or young person, an academy will request the local authority to undertake an Education, Health, Care needs assessment for any child or young person for whom we believe this is necessary. - 9.13 Academies will do everything they can to meet the needs of young people with SEND including delivering the elements of an EHCP (Education, Health, and Care Plan), and completing Section M best endeavour documentation in the rare event that a provision cannot be made. - 9.14 Academies will work with relevant local authorities in a timely manner to undertake annual reviews of EHCPs (Education, Health, and Care Plan), so that they are conducted within the statutory timeframes and so that they consider the views of the child or young person and those of the parent or carer.
+- 9.9 If academies are running provisions for pupils with complex SEND, they will establish guidance, curriculum offer and assessment, and appropriate staffing. - 9.10 Class and subject teachers, supported by the SENDCo and school line management system, will make regular assessments of the progress for all learners and identify appropriate actions, particularly those making less than expected progress, given their age and prior attainment. - 9.11 Academies will inform parents and carers when they are making special provision for their child and shall then work in partnership with them to establish support needed and specialist input, to secure best outcomes, taking full account of their views and wishes.
+For all children and young people on 'SEND Support,' academies will make arrangements for an appropriate member of staff, with input from the SENDCo as appropriate, to meet with the parents or carers at least three times a year to review progress and support. - 9.12 Academies will ensure that a graduated approach using the 'Assess, Plan, Do, Review' cycle (as set out in paragraphs 6.44-6.56 of the SEND Code of Practice, see Appendix 1) is in place for all young people on 'SEND Support.'
+Where a young person has an EHCP and need / diagnosis has changed, they will also have provisions made within the graduated approach. - 9.13 After consultation with the parent or carer and the child or young person, an academy will request the local authority to undertake an Education, Health, Care needs assessment for any child or young person for whom we believe this is necessary. - 9.14 Academies will do everything they can to meet the needs of young people with SEND including delivering the elements of an EHCP (Education, Health, and Care Plan), and completing Section M best endeavour documentation in the rare event that a provision cannot be made. - 9.15 Academies will work with relevant local authorities in a timely manner to undertake annual reviews of EHCPs (Education, Health, and Care Plan), so that they are conducted within the statutory timeframes and so that they consider the views of the child or young person and those of the parent or carer.